You can view a good selection of bird homes here or for a specific type of bird home click on the particular page in the right sidebar.

 Are You a Wild Bird Real Estate Expert?
 Take the Bird House Quiz!
 Test your knowledge on birdlife real estate.

-Gourd Houses are #1 Native North Americans were the first to craft gourds into bird houses to attract wild birds and studies indicate they are the #1 choice with wild birds.
+Gourd Houses are #1 Native North Americans were the first to craft gourds into bird homes to attract wild birds and studies indicate they are the #1 choice with wild birds.

 Roosting Boxes for Bedrooms Provide valuable shelter for birds at any time during the year for night time habitation.